minhtribui153/java-game-api/README.md

 # Java Game API
-A game API made in Java to handle games for my Discord Bots.
+A RESTful game API made in Java to handle games for my Discord Bots.